meechanism/meesetup/README.md

     - Go to: `System Settings > Dock` and change size to smallish.
     - Right click the `Download` folder in dock and chage `View Content as` to `List`
+5. Show all filenames and extensions:
+    - Go to Finder
+    - Click on Advanced tab
+    - Check 'Show all filename extensions`

 # Software clients to download and install